carrie2010210/dsp_qiu/README.md

 Project Summary:

-[Songwriter's Sketchpad](https://github.com/carrie2010210/dsp_qiu/blob/master/Songwriter's%20Sketchpad.ipynb): Multi-featured application to help songwriters in their creative process
+[Songwriter's Sketchpad](https://github.com/carrie2010210/dsp_qiu/blob/master/Songwriter's%20Sketchpad.ipynb): Multi-featured application to help songwriters in their creative process.
+This project is done using Convolution Neural Network in the form of an Autoencoder, and cosine similarity for recommendation engine.
+For the Natural Language Processing portion for Lyrics Analyzer, please view [Songwriter's Sketchpad: Lyrics](link).

 Kickstarter Pledge Funding Prediction: Using Classification methods to predict success or failure of a Kickstarter campaign